 }

 Hopefully this brief introduction to GridRenderers and GridModels shows how it is possible to make your grids extendable and reusable.
-In my next post I’m going to focus on Paging in more detail.My next post covers working around some of the issues of the WebForms View Engine.
+My next post covers working around some of the issues of the WebForms View Engine.

 MvcContrib Grid Part 4 - Limitations of the WebFormsViewEngine